 Carlos René Padilla

-Su libro más reciente, Bavispe, presenta una colección de cuentos que explora temas de machismo, migración y nostalgia por la vida rural en territorios sonorenses.
+Su libro, Bavispe, presenta una colección de cuentos que explora temas de machismo, migración y nostalgia por la vida rural en territorios sonorenses.
 Dadas las características que posee esta obra, ganó el Premio Nacional de Literatura José Fuentes Mares 2022.

-Se encuentra en 'arresto domiciliario' en Ciudad Obregón, donde cocina para su esposa e hija, escribe y en las noches se escapa a La Taberna de Moe, un bar donde aseguran que nunca ha pagado nada.
+Actualmente se encuentra en “arresto domiciliario” en Ciudad Obregón donde cocina para su esposa e hija, escribe y en las noches sale a caminar acompañado de sus perritos Anakin, Leia y Poe.

-His most recent book, Bavispe, presents a collection of short stories that explores themes of machismo, migration and longing for the rural life in the territories of Sonora.
-Given the characteristics of this text, it won the National Literature Award José Fuentes Mares 2022.
+His book "Bavispe" presents a collection of short stories that explore the themes of machismo, migration, and nostalgia for rural life in Sonoran territories.
+Due to the characteristics of this work, it won the National Literature Award José Fuentes Mares 2022.

-He is currently under 'house arrest' in Ciudad Obregón, where he cooks for his wife and daughter, writes and at night escapes to La Taberna de Moe, a bar where they say he has never paid anything.
+He is currently under 'house arrest' in Ciudad Obregón, where he cooks for his wife and daughter, writes, and at night he goes for walks with his dogs Anakin, Leia, and Poe.

 Obras publicadas/